-Transactions in foreign currencies are converted into Euros at the Euro and foreign exchange rates announced by the European Central Bank and Lietuvos Bankas in accordance with the Law on Accounting at the date of the transaction.
+Transactions in foreign currencies are converted into Euros at the Euro and foreign exchange rates announced by the European Central Bank and Bank of Lithuania in accordance with the Law on Accounting at the date of the transaction.
 Resulting exchange differences are recognised in profit or loss for the year.